ReadingAndThinking.com

 The discussion of the financial crisis broke me even more.
 The view that the financial crisis was only attributed to herd mentality left me scratching my head.
 If I refer to Dalio's explanation of the economic cycle, I would feel that the author's discussion is too thin and ignores it.

 Most of the other reasons are more important.
 This way of interpreting the financial crisis is very similar to the documentary "Steal Yourself" made by the leftist virgins.
-In order to speak from the standpoint of the masses, only part of the facts are told.
+To speak from the standpoint of the masses, only part of the facts are told.
 Unscrupulously looking for evidence, why do I get angrier the more I say it.
 Forget it. . .

 In general, the positioning of this book should be a public reading.
 As a business school student, reading this book will not be enjoyable, and the inspiration is really limited.